authgear/authgear-server/docs/specs/workflow.md

 The core of a workflow is its intent.
 The intent controls how the workflow proceeds.
 The kind of an intent and its JSON schema is part of the public API.
+Some intent cannot be instantiated by the public API.

 ```golang
 type Intent interface {